kallaballa/MidiPatch/README.md

     ./build_third.sh
     make CXX=g++-7 CC=gcc-7

-# Building for other linux audio backends then ALSA
+# Building with other Linux audio backends then ALSA

 If you want use pulseaudio or jack you can do that by prepending a variable to the make command